syncfusion-content/wpf-docs/wpf/ComboBox/Getting-Started.md

 This section provides a quick overview for working with the ComboBox (ComboBoxAdv).

 ## Assembly deployment
-Refer to the [control dependencies](https://help.syncfusion.com/wpf/control-dependencies#comboboxadv) section to get the list of assemblies or NuGet package that needs to be added as a reference to use the control in any application.
+Refer to the [control dependencies](https://help.syncfusion.com/wpf/control-dependencies#comboboxadv) section to get the list of assemblies or NuGet package that needs to be added as a reference to use the [ComboBoxAdv](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ComboBoxAdv.html) control in any application.

 You can find more details about installing the NuGet package in a WPF application in the following link:
 [How to install nuget packages](https://help.syncfusion.com/wpf/nuget-packages)

-## Creating simple application with ComboBox (ComboBoxAdv)
+## Creating Application with ComboBoxAdv control
-By following the below steps, You will create WPF application that contains ComboBox.
+In this walk through, user will create a WPF application that contains [ComboBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ComboBoxAdv.html) control.
 1. [Creating project](#Creating-the-project)
 2. [Adding control via designer](#Adding-control-via-designer)
 3. [Adding control manually in XAML](#Adding-control-manually-in-XAML)